zconnect-iot/zconnect-js/auth/README.md

 ### Validation

 No validation is carried out by the sagas.
 This needs to be done in the app though it could be added.
-Would need to ensure the validation errors are compatible with all apps i.e. not tied to translation string keys such as in novo-mobile-apps
+Would need to ensure the validation errors are compatible with all apps and the available translations in /locale

 For now, validation errors can be added to the store by dispatching `REQUEST_ERROR` actions with the endpoint specified in the meta and helper functions are included that do this for you e.g.